jeffhandley/github-ml-labeler/README.md

 ### `predict-issue.yml` / `predict-pull.yml`

 Invokes the Predictor, predicting and applying labels to issues and pull requests.
 This can be called with either a single issue/pull number, or a comma-separated list of number ranges (e.g. `1-1000,2000-3000`).
 Supports specifying a cache key suffix for making predictions from a model in a test/staging slot.

+## Example Usage

+The reusable workflows referenced above can be composed together into very simple workflows within a repository.
+In fact, this repository itself uses the reusable workflows in the prescribed manner.
+To adopt the modeler in your own repository, you can follow the example set in the 4 `labeler-*.yml` files in the `.github/workflows` folder.

+### `labeler-train.yml`

+This single workflow can be manually triggered from the Actions page, and each of the following steps can be enabled or disabled.

+1. Download issues from GitHub
+2. Download pull requests from GitHub
+3. Train an issues model
+4. Train a pulls model
+5. Test the issues model
+6. Test the pulls model

+If all of these steps are enabled for the run, the single workflow will do all the work necessary to prepare a repository for predicting labels on issues and pull requests.

+By default, the workflow will save the new data and models into `staging` slots within the cache.
+For initial onboarding of a repository, the `cache_key_suffix` field can be left blank.

+### `labeler-promote.yml`

+This workflow can promote issue and/or pull request models into the primary cache slot to be used by predictions.
+The approach of training new models into a `staging` slot is that the new model can be tested without disrupting ongoing labeling in the repository.
+Once a new model is confirmed to meet expectations, it can be promoted.

+### `labeler-predict-issues.yml`

+Predict labels for issues as they are opened in the repository.
+This workflow can also be triggered manually to label ranges of issue numbers.

+### `labeler-predict-pulls.yml`

+Predict labels for pull requests as they are opened in the repository.
+This workflow can also be triggered manually to label ranges of pull request numbers.